nikhilgoenkatech/ACMD1Workshops/README.md

 DISCLAIMER: This project was developed for internal workshop purposes only and is not supported.
 It's publishment is only intended for helping others automate environments for delivering workshops with Dynatrace.

-Inspired/Borrowed from similar package by Sergio Hinojosa.
+Inspired/Borrowed from similar package by Sergio.

 AIOpsWorkshop
 The script to install all the pre-requisites in order to run a hands-on session for AIOps.